JunieClient/JunieClient/README.md

 Quick Chats: There are quick chats in which have 3 basic quick chats

-gg everyone!
+gg everyone!,
-On my way!
+On my way!,
-Need backup!
+Need backup!,
 But also has a unique "add" feature in which you can add your own custom quick chat and it saves to your menu permanently!

 Overall Utilities: These settings consists of :

-Creative/Survial (button)
+Creative/Survial (button),
-Home Point
+Home Point,
-Teleport to home point option
+Teleport to home point option,
-Blink(aka teleport) 3-4 blocks
+Blink(aka teleport) 3-4 blocks,
-Auto Fish(still in development) may not work
+Auto Fish(still in development) may not work,
-Auto Respawn
+Auto Respawn,
-Quick Chats as featured above
+Quick Chats as featured above,
-Death Location pings
+Death Location pings,
-Copy/share coords
+Copy/share coords,
-Brodcast quick chats: list of more than 8 quick chats in game for you to use.
+Brodcast quick chats: list of more than 8 quick chats in game for you to use.,

 Pure invisiblity: No particle effects, no chat msgs indicating that you went invisible, pure mystery, pure fun, pure troll :D.